-The Environmental Trust makes $2 million available to the NSW Environment Protection Authority each year through the Contaminated Land Management Program (CLM Program).
-The CLM Program supports the investigation and remediation of a variety of sites that may pose a significant risk of harm to the environment.
+The NSW Contaminated Land Management Program (CLM Program) supports the investigation and remediation of sites with the potential to pose a significant risk of harm to the environment.

 - Protect the environment and human health by facilitating remediation of significantly contaminated land that would not otherwise be cleaned up in a timely or efficient manner due to limited funding, knowledge and expertise.

 - Build the capacity of regional NSW to prevent and manage the environmental liability of contaminated sites.

 Contaminated sites can pose a risk to human health and the environment.
 Poorly managed sites can be a source of ongoing pollution of aquifers and waterways, degrading habitats, hampering the beneficial use of natural resources, preventing the development of land and threatening fresh water security.

 NSW operates under a ‘polluter-pays’ principle, with mechanisms to hold landowners accountable for contaminated land management.
 In some cases, landowners may have legitimate reasons for not adequately managing contamination - for example, if they did not cause the contamination, could not be reasonably expected to know about the contamination when they inherited the site and/or do not have resources to adequately remediate the site.

 The CLM Program was originally established by the Environmental Trust in 2001 to provide financial assistance for the remediation of significant contamination legacies that could not be resolved using available regulatory tools under the Contaminated Land Management Act 1997 (CLM Act).
 Funding was provided to legacy sites where, without external funding, harm would continue or worsen, and the clean-up would be significantly delayed or potentially not occur at all.